[Intro to brain-like-AGI safety] 5. The “long-term predictor”, and TD learning

 • Section 5.2 starts with a toy model of a “long-term predictor” circuit, consisting of the “short-term predictor” of the previous post, plus some extra components, wrapped into a closed loop.
 Getting a good intuitive understanding of this model will be important going forward, and I will walk through how that model would behave under different circumstances.

 • Section 5.3 relates that model to Temporal Difference (TD) learning, which is closely related to a “long-term predictor”.
 I’ll show two variants of the long-term predictor circuit, a “summation” version (which leads to a value function that approximates the sum of future rewards), and a “switch” version (which leads to a value function that approximates the next reward, whenever it should arrive, which may not be for a long time).
 The “summation” version is universal in AI literature, but I’ll suggest that the “switch” version is probably closer to what happens in the brain.
-Incidentally, these two models are equivalent in cases like AlphaGo, wherein reward arrives in a lump sum right at the end of each episode (= game of Go).
+Incidentally, these two models are equivalent in cases like AlphaGo, wherein reward arrives in a lump sum right at the end of each episode (= each game of Go).

 5.2 Toy model of a “long-term predictor” circuit